BrewBlox/brewblox-boilerplate/README.md

 First, we'll need a Docker Hub account and repository to store created images.
 Go to https://hub.docker.com/ and create an account.

-After this is done, log in, and click `create repository`.
+After this is done: log in, click on the fingerprint icon, and go to "Account Settings" -> "Security".
+Generate an access token.
+We'll be using this to log in during CI builds.

+Now, go back to the main page by clicking on the Docker Hub logo, and click `create repository`.
 Pick a name, and click `create`.
 You don't need to connect the repository.

 You can now push images to `user`/`repository`.